Azure/azure-cosmos-dotnet-v3/docs/observability.md

     * Thread Starvation
     * Network Connections Opened (only TCP Connections)
 3. Operation Latencies and Request Units (RUs).
-4. Network Request Latencies. (sampled to, top 10 slowest to a replica)
+4. TOP 10 slower network interactions

 > Note: We don't collect any PII data as part of this feature.